 Micropollutants in aquatic resources have raised global concerns regarding the conservation of ecosystems.
-Although they are usually found in the environment at trace concentrations to a maximum of several µg/L it is still necessary to address the potential risks these pollutants may represent to organisms.
-A multi-factor analysis was conducted using two algae as bioindicators.
-Four different pharmaceuticals were chosen based on their occurrence in domestic wastewaters and persistency after biological treatment processes ranging from 1/8th to four-fold representa-tive environmental concentrations over 96hr exposure.
-The present multi-factor analysis evaluat-ed cell size, photosynthetic capacity, and growth rate.
-This data was later combined into a sim-plified single entity: “the index effect”.
-Results obtained showed even at concentrations below the environmentally relevant concentrations (ERC) the pharmaceuticals residues (PRs) tested caused a cellular behavioral variation in both organisms.
-Also, the algae cultures’ response to exposure to these stressors was generally dependent on the concentration over time.
-By examining 4 differ-ent PR over 3 different characteristics of 2 types of algal bioindicators, this work covers signifi-cant and specific responses on the algae exposure cycle.
-This is unique research since most studies do not consider multiple parameters in the assessment of environment risk for bioindicators.
+Although they are usually found in the environment at trace concentrations to a maximum of several µg/L, it is still necessary to address the potential risks these pollutants may represent to organisms.
+A multifactor analysis was conducted using two algae as bioindicators.
+Four different pharmaceuticals were chosen based on their occurrence in domestic wastewaters and persistency after biological treatment processes ranging from 1/8th to four-fold representative environmental concentrations over 96 h exposure.
+The present multifactor analysis evaluated cell size, photosynthetic capacity and growth rate.
+These data were later combined into a simplified single entity: “the index effect”.
+The results obtained showed that, even at concentrations below the environmentally relevant concentrations (ERC), the pharmaceuticals’ residues (PRs), caused a cellular behavioural variation in both organisms.
+In addition, the algae cultures’ response to exposure to these stressors was generally dependent on the concentration over time.
+By examining four different PR over three different characteristics of two types of algal bioindicators, this work covers significant and specific responses on the algae exposure cycle.
+This is unique research since most studies do not consider multiple parameters in the assessment of the environment risk for bioindicators.

 - algae; Raphidocelis subcapitata; Chlorella vulgaris; pharmaceuticals; micropollutants; ecotoxicity; Multifactorial Approach

 - Chlorella vulgaris